DataSmithLab/capstone-distributed-location-consensus/weeks/03-Bluetooth.md

 * What is the difference between Bluetooth low energy and standard Bluetooth? => You will need search google to find the answer.
 * How do developers map Bluetooth Low Energy signal strength to distances?
 Is this approach accurate?

+## Notes

+* the "connection refused" issue tonight.
+You can fix it by (1) installing a postgresql; (2) creating a database named "dpppt"; (3) creating a user named "dpppt" with password "dpppt".
+Here is an instruction about how to do it. https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e